 - When to consider dictation

-- Examples dictation strategies
+- Examples dictation strategies for all ages

 - “Sharing the pen” and transition to independent writing